-- 18. The results of an analysis of fine-scale catch and effort data indicated that intensive legal fishing in small areas, combined with high levels of IUU fishing, have resulted in the localised depletion of Dissostichus spp. in Division 58.4.3b and a severe decline in CPUE. - 19.
+- 18. The results of an analysis of fine-scale catch and effort data indicated that intensive legal fishing in small areas, combined with high levels of IUU fishing, have resulted in the localised depletion of Dissostichus spp. in Division 58.4.3b and a severe decline in catch-per-unit-effort (CPUE). - 19.
 A random longline survey was carried out in this division by Australia in May 2008 (WG-FSA-08/57).
 The results of the survey indicated that catch rates of Dissostichus spp. were much lower than what had been reported for commercial fishing, between 17 and 60 kg/thousand hooks (95% confidence limits), and were consistent with toothfish being depleted to low densities across the surveyed area. - 20.
-The results of the survey concluded that: - (i) based on fishing information until 2007, the fisheries across BANZARE Bank show that the preferred fishing grounds were depleted in the Southern Area (adopted by WG-FSA-07, resulted in the closure of the Southern Area) - (ii) based on the survey and fisheries across BANZARE Bank, there are very few fish apart from in the preferred fishing grounds - (iii) there are no small fish found in the preferred fishing grounds; all are large, are dominated by males (79%) and are likely spawning - (iv) in East Antarctica, spawning fish have only been found on BANZARE Bank (WG-FSA-07/44). - 21.
+The results of the survey concluded that: - (i) based on fishing information until 2007, the fisheries across BANZARE Bank show that the preferred fishing grounds were depleted in the southern area (adopted by WG-FSA-07, resulted in the closure of the southern area) - (ii) based on the survey and fisheries across BANZARE Bank, there are very few fish apart from in the preferred fishing grounds - (iii) there are no small fish found in the preferred fishing grounds; all are large, are dominated by males (79%) and are likely spawning

+- (iv) in the East Antarctic, spawning fish have only been found on BANZARE Bank (WG-FSA-07/44). - 21.
 Due to their proximity, the fish on BANZARE Bank are likely to recruit from the coastal areas of Antarctica in the Indian Ocean sector.
-Three scenarios for the stock on BANZARE Bank (SC-CAMLR-XXVIII, Annex 5, paragraph 5.57) are illustrated in Figure 2. - 22.
-Exploratory longline fishing during 2007-2009 indicated that D. eleginoides was typically found in shallower waters than D. mawsoni, and that larger fish (predominantly female) were found deeper (WG-FSA-10/47).
-Based on the size distribution of catches, the study concluded that recruitment to BANZARE Bank is unlikely and that the population may consist primarily of adults migrating from other areas.
-The Working Group noted that this study only used data from a single vessel.
-However, the conclusions of the paper seemed consistent with previous work on the biology and ecology of toothfish in this area, such as that described in WG-FSA-08/57. - 23.
-Although there has been no integrated stock assessment for this data-poor exploratory fishery, initial biomass estimates were undertaken using the catch rate and seabed area analogy method, as recommended by SC-CAMLR-XXX, Annex 5, paragraph 2.40(ii).
-Since this estimate was highly uncertain due to the inherent difficulty of CPUE standardisation and the assumption of a comparable reference area, a precautionary discount factor of 0.3 was applied, similar to that used for D. mawsoni in the Ross Sea in 1998 (SC-CAMLR-XXVII, Annex 5, paragraphs 4.58, 4.67 and 4.68).
-Using this approach, the precautionary biomass was estimated at 4 078 tonnes.
-Applying a precautionary exploitation rate of 0.01 (consistent with assuming that the current status of this potentially depleted stock is 30% B_0 under the generalised yield model (GYM) application described in WG-FSA-10/42 Rev. 1), resulted in a precautionary research catch limit of 41 tonnes.
+Three scenarios for the stock on BANZARE Bank (SC-CAMLR-XXVIII, Annex 5, paragraph 5.57) are illustrated in Figure 2.